Toggle: English / Spanish

 Drink plenty of fluids to help prevent infections.
 Ask your provider how much you should drink.

 Wash your hands before and after handling the drainage device.
 DO NOT allow the outlet valve to touch anything.
 If the outlet gets dirty, clean it with soap and water.

 Sometimes urine can leak around the catheter.
 This may be caused by:

 Complications of catheter use include:

 - Bladder spasms that do not go away

 - Bleeding into or around the catheter

 - Fever or chills

-Wierbicky J, Nesathurai S. Spinal cord injury (thoracic).
-In: Frontera WR, Silver JK, Rizzo TD Jr, eds.
+Ennis JD, Wierbicky J, Nesathurai S. Spinal cord injury (thoracic).
+In: Frontera WR, Silver JK, Rizzo TD, eds.
 Essentials of Physical Medicine and Rehabilitation.
-2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 147.
+3rd ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 156.